davelively14/locorum/README.md

 For deployed v0.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

-## Immediate to do list
+## v0.2 to do list
 - Change results
   - url_result for backends: Google
   - Phone number for backends: Google
-- Add CSV input (and/or excel?)
+- Update rating algorithm
-- Ratings based on stripped, 10 char strings
+  - Rating based on stripped, 10 char strings for phone numbers
+  - Zip code mismatch should return a 50 rating (compare directly, not with jaro_distance)

+## v0.3 to do list
+- Add CSV input and output
+- Create projects with multiple searches
+- Fix WhitePages nil return

-## Long term to do list
+## v0.4 to do list

-- Find way around White Pages issue.
-Change up headers?
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages
+- Add user authentication

+## Long term to do list

 - Add some sort of loading notification for each backend to the frontend.
 - Enhance side menu summary for backends
   - Use an icon to indicate overall accuracy for each backend (st: develop a rating system)